eileenbee/hm08-qa-us/README.md

--Initialize by typing the following into GitBash: npm install -Start server from project page and copy the server address -Add the server URL to the wdio.config.js file setting base Url -Run all tests: npm run
+-Initialize by typing the following into GitBash: npm install -Start server from project page and copy the server address -Add the server URL to the wdio.config.js file setting base Url -Run all tests: npm run wdio

 # 4. Running the Tests:
 -In VS code use the template provided in the createAnOrder.e2e.js file.